- by Daniel

 And another thing that adds to the strain your back is put under while travelling is the crappy seats you have to sit in.

 As many plane and coach seats lack any lumbar support or ample leg room and force you to sit in an awkward posture for hours at a time.

 So your spine ends up in an unhealthy 'C' curve that puts more pressure and strain on your neck, shoulders and lower back as you sit.

 But there is something you can do to make these plane and coach seats more back friendly and that is by using a lumbar support cushion.

 As placing one of these pillows between your lower back and the back of your seat encourages you to sit with a healthy 'S' curve in your spine which reduces the strain and pressure on it.

 So they're great for helping you to maintain a healthy sitting posture on even the worst seats.

-And a great choice as a gift for travellers is the Therm-a-Rest Lumbar Pillow.
+And a great choice as a gift for travellers is the Relax The Back Self-Inflatable Lumbar Pillow.

 And it self-inflates so you don't need to worry about blowing yourself out before your trip!

 Plus being inflatable means you can adjust the amount of air in it to make it as hard or soft as you like.